MalvinaNikandrou/contvqa/README.md

 | Subcategory | 22324 | 8578 | 13564 | 659 |

 ## Data
 1. Download the VQA data from the [visualqa.org](https://visualqa.org/download.html).
-Because the annotations from the test set are not publically available, the VQA-v2 validation data are used as the test set in ContVQA, and the VQA-v2 training data are split into train and validation set.
+Because the annotations from the test set are not publicly available, the VQA-v2 validation data are used as the test set in ContVQA, and the VQA-v2 training data are split into train and validation set.
 2. Get the question ids for each task under the corresponding folder in `data/`.
 Each file contains the ids for the train/validation/test splits in the following format:

 ```